pjbiggs/Massey203311/Week2/Week2.md

 <table><tr><td>
-<strong>Note:</strong> The practicals for 203311 this year are being performed inside a new cloud-based RStudio environment called "RStudio Cloud".
+<strong>Note:</strong> The practicals for 203311 this year are being performed inside a new cloud-based RStudio environment called "Massey RStudio".
 We will discuss the use of this shortly.
 </td></tr></table>